 Although in previous years MOSA always held a formal, black tie dinner after the annual clinical meeting and AGM, and usually after the summer meeting as well, this practice has fallen out of favour recently leaving some delegates to pursue their own informal get-together with an early evening supper at a local restaurant.
 Formal or informal, MOSA’s educational days always feature learning and the sharing of ideas in an atmosphere of general conviviality, enhanced in recent years by the increasing attendance of school nurses and other healthcare professionals, as well as school medical officers.

 An extremely valuable and well-used benefit of MOSA membership is the MOSA Forum which is an on-line, email discussion group run by Yahoo where members who have signed up can post comments, ask questions and exchange ideas.
-The topics are often diverse, but the debate is always fascinating and invariably provides learning points that members can take away to their own schools and practices.
+The topics are often diverse, but the debate is always fascinating and invariably provides learning points that members can take away to their own schools and practiced

 Become a Member of MOSA